Chairman: Graham Horner

 Shepway is one of our busiest districts due to the sensitivity of the landscape and the number of ill-thought out schemes coming forward.

 - Sellindge and surrounding villages has been inundated by applications for:

 - Plans for an Operation Stack lorry park

 - Lydd Airport: the so-called ‘London Ashford Airport’ is seeking to extend its runway and build a new terminal building to attract airlines that they hope will increase passenger numbers from a few hundred to 500,000 per year, and eventually 2 million per year.

 - Hythe: has had a number of poor quality schemes come forward, and be approved, that threaten the quality and character of this historic town, and the local businesses that are there.
-This includes – a major new Sainsbury’s on Military Road, housing in the grounds of the Imperial Hotel, and beachside properties on Fisherman’s Beach and hundreds of dwellings on open land at Princes Parade.
+This includes – a major new Sainsbury’s on Military Road, housing in the grounds of the Imperial Hotel, beachside properties on Fisherman’s Beach and hundreds of dwellings on open land at Princes Parade.